Crossing the Russia – Georgia border in 2025 : Everything you need to know

 Hitchhiking : I’ve hitchhiked twice out of Vladikavkaz, it’s fairly easy, there are plenty of cars and trucks driving to Georgia.
 You could easily find a ride all the way to Yerevan if you need to travel fast.
 I’d recommend to started hitching here with a sign saying граница (granitsa = border) or Грузия (Gruzia = Georgia) or futher south of Vladikavkaz here.

-A trip From Tbilissi to Vladikavkaz costs about 30 GEL and takes 5 to 6 hours, border formalities included if everything goes smooth.
+A trip from Tbilisi to Vladikavkaz costs around 30 GEL and takes 5-6 hours, including border formalities if all goes well (FSB and/or weather may slow you down).

-Just so you know, a passport full of stamps from Central Asian countries won’t make the border crossing quick.
-The driver should wait for you but in case,don’t leave any of your belongings in the marshruka.
+For your information, a passport filled with stamps from Central Asian countries will perhaps make crossing the border a little more “complicated”.
+The driver should normally wait for you but just in case, do not leave any of your personal belongings in the minibus.

 If you wish to keep going straight to Chechnya (there are other great places in the North Caucasus but okay), tell your driver and he will drop out off at some dodgy backstreet bus stop in Vladikavkaz where you can get another marshrutka to Magas, Ingushetia (the bus station is kind of in the middle of nowhere) and then another one to Grozny, full of friendly Chechen babushkas.